-A good measuring tool for that perfect proposal timing is your ages.
-Age can really effect how someone will feel about a marriage proposal.
+A good measuring tool for that perfect proposal timing is your age.
+Age can really affect how someone will feel about a marriage proposal.
 The typical scenario is, the younger you are, the more time you should be together before proposing.
-Sometimes an older couple can get away with a quicker engagement, since both parties are more mature and have had more time to consider marriage.
+Sometimes an older couple can get away with a quicker engagement, as both parties are more mature and have had more time to consider marriage.
 By considering your ages, you can make an educated guess on whether your partner will be ready and whether the timing is appropriate.

 You’ve Got the Money, Honey